-What is Customer Lifetime Value?
-The Ultimate Guide (2022)
+What Is Customer Lifetime Value?
+The Ultimate Guide

 By Samuel Kellett

-The definition of customer lifetime value is simple: customer lifetime value represents a customer’s value to a company over a period of time.
+The definition of customer lifetime value is simple: It represents a customer’s value to a company over a period of time.
 You can calculate a simple customer lifetime value model for your company with this formula:

-There are other methods of calculating CLV that get much deeper and can focus on the individual customer.
-In this article I’m going to move straight into the importance of Customer Lifetime Value, and the actionable ways you can use it to improve your business.
-If you’d like more background on the metric or ways to calculate it, I recommend this write-up from the Harvard Business Review.
+There are other methods of calculating customer lifetime value that get much deeper and can focus on the average customer or an individual customer.
+To illustrate this, this article is going to cover the importance of CLV, a customer lifetime value formula you can use to find it, and the actionable ways you can use it to measure customer lifetime and improve your business.

-CLV Allows You to Segment Your Customers Based on Value
+It Allows You To Segment Your Customers Based on Value

 Daniar Rusnak | Bloomreach Academy, Senior Trainer